One of the most common questions we are asked is about our leather wear – “where is this made?”

 There are a number of reasons in my opinion why this is, but I won’t elaborate for fear of offending people.
 Suffice to say there are certainly a few common misconceptions out there regarding where some of the well-known branded equestrian products that you buy are actually manufactured.

-90% of Equestrian leather products are made in India – sorry, but it’s a fact of life.
+Up to 90% of Equestrian leather products are made in India – sorry, but it’s a fact of life.
 English leather is still predominantly made in Indian tanneries and India is now the leading manufacturer for leather products with some of the most sophisticated tanneries in the world.
 The Kanpur region in the northeast of India is an absolute hub for equestrian leather wear and equestrian products.
 In fact, it is known as the Manchester of the East.
 The British brought textile and leather manufacturing to this area towards the end of the 19th century and still run many of the tanneries based there.
-In fact the world renowned English leather manufacturer - J E Sedgwick and Co has a tannery in Kanpur.
+In fact the world renowned English leather manufacturer - J E Sedgwick and Co supplies it's leather for distribution to Indian tanneries.

 It is important though to understand just what the difference is between Indian and English leather.

 The term “Indian leather” doesn’t necessarily refer to leather made in India but refers to the origin of the hide used to produce the leather.
-Indian leather is generally sourced from animal hides from across Asia.
+Indian leather is generally sourced from animal hides from across Asia but these days there is also a large amount of leather sourced from European producers.

 There was a time (approximately 10-15 years ago) when Indian leather was very poor quality and the tannery process was not as modern as it is now.
 The hides were often thinner and of a lower quality due to the animals being ‘undernourished’.
 At the same time English leather was usually from higher quality animal hides that were imported from Europe, the US or Australia.
 The hides were thicker and would be classed as a better quality.